 This year’s tentative date for Loy Krathong is November 13.
 Before you make any plans for Loy Krathong, please wait for the official confirmation by the Thailand Tourist Authority.

 Origin and meaning

 “Loy” means to float.
 The word “krathong”, however, has no exact translation in English and can refer to a small boat or simply a container.
 There are rumors about the origin of Loy Krathong, one of which involves Nang Nopphamat, a woman living in 13th century Sukhothai.
 She was allegedly the first person to release a krathong onto water.
 But she may just be a fictional character from a novel dating from the 19th century.
 It seems more plausible that Loy Krathong evolved from an ancient ritual which would explain why there are similar festivities in other parts of Southeast Asia.

 The festival aims to pay respect to the water goddess Phra Mae Khongkha following the main harvest of the year.
 It is a way to show thankfulness for an abundant food supply.
 Moreover, Loy Krathong has a Buddhist aspect.
 Many Thai people see the release of the krathong as an act of letting go of one’s negative feelings and thoughts.
 Similarities with Songkran in which water plays a symbolic role of purification come to mind.

 How to celebrate Loy Krathong

 In the traditional rite, people create small baskets usually in the shape of a lotus with intricately folded banana leaves.
 These vessels sit on top of a slice of a banana tree trunk and are often embellished with flowers, candles and incense sticks.
 In addition, they may hold special items as an offering to the water spirits.
-The krathongs are then released on a river, lake or canal (khlong).
+The krathongs are then released on a canal (khlong), river or lake.
 Contests for the most elaborate krathong typically accompany the ceremony.